-The pandemic may have brought health to the forefront of many people’s minds.
 If you’re considering health insurance, it may be useful to know the key reasons you might decide to sign up.

-To improve wait times for surgery
+Shorter wait times for elective surgery

 The ability to choose your specialist or preferred hospital

 Under the public system, you may have little say in the surgeon or specialist who performs a treatment, the hospital and the timing of the procedure.
 Benefits of health insurance include the freedom of choice and more control.
+It will also allow you to claim back some or all of your specialist’s fees and private hospital costs less any applicable excess or co-payment.

-• Lifetime Health Cover (LHC) loading
+Lifetime Health Cover (LHC)

 Explore our health insurance options